nortikin/sverchok/docs/lessons_01.rst

 .. image:: https://cloud.githubusercontent.com/assets/619340/5426922/20290ef0-837b-11e4-9863-8a0a586aed7d.png

-To begin we want to create a series of numbers, to represent the points on the unit circle above that form the square.
-Essentially this sequence ``[0.25 pi, 0.75 pi, 1.25 pi, 1.75 pi]``.
-Because these aren't whole numbers, but so called ``Floats``, we want a Node that generates a range of Floats: Range Float. (or 'Float series' as it's called when added to the node view).
-We will tell the Float series Node to make ``[0.25, 0.75, 1.25, 1.75]`` and multiply them later with the constant PI.
+We carefully pick points on the unit-circle so that when we connect them via edges it results in a square.
+To begin we want to create a series of numbers, to represent those points on the unit-circle.
+Essentially this sequence is ``[0.25 pi, 0.75 pi, 1.25 pi, 1.75 pi]``.
+Because these aren't whole numbers, but so called ``Floats``, we use a Node that generates a range of Floats: ``Range Float``. (or 'Float series' as it's called when added to the node view).

 **Making a series of numbers**